TehGM/tehgm.github.io/content/blog/technology/nginx-aspnetcore-rest-grpc/index.md

 - Instead of returning a HTTP error status code, we throw a RpcException.
 This will let gRPC stack handle it correctly.

 {{<admonition type=info title="Tip">}}
 There is also a less manual way to do it, using [Microsoft.AspNetCore.Grpc.HttpApi](https://www.nuget.org/packages/Microsoft.AspNetCore.Grpc.HttpApi) package, as described on [Microsoft Docs](https://docs.microsoft.com/en-us/aspnet/core/grpc/httpapi?view=aspnetcore-3.0).
-This however is an experimental project, and there is currently no commitment to it from Microsoft - at such, it might be not stable and it might not work at all.
+This however is an experimental project, and there is currently no commitment to it from Microsoft - as such, it might be not stable and it might not work at all.
 {{</admonition>}}

 #### Enabling it all